Everything You Need to Know About Skylights

 UV Reflective Film is thin and transparent and gets attached to the inside of your skylight.
 The film sends UV light back into the atmosphere and provides you with a flawless view of the sky, preventing too much heat and light from getting in and keeping things nice and cool.
 This film is also a great way to minimise glare and lets you use computer screens or watch TV without affecting your vision.

 Unfortunately, UV Reflective Films often need expert installation.
-They are also kept up all year round and can't be altered or removed in winter when they may be blocking out too much heat.
+They are also kept up all year round and can't be altered or removed in winter when they may block out too much heat.

 How To Fix a Leaky Skylight

-Insulated-glass frames are generally watertight but over time, they can allow water to enter the window structure.
+Insulated glass frames are generally watertight, but over time, they can allow water to enter the window structure.
 This will force the frame apart and damage the seal of the insulated glass itself.
-If it turns out that this element of the skylight has failed, however, you may still be able to reseal it against further leakage.
-But only removing and replacing the whole skylight will remove the condensation and opaque glass of a unit that's failed.
+If it turns out that this element of the skylight has failed, you may still be able to reseal it against further leakage.
+However, only removing and replacing the whole skylight will remove the condensation and opaque glass from a failed unit.

 If the leak is at the point of the roof flashing, temporary repairs with roof flashing cement around the unit's perimeter might be possible.
 But you'll need to remove the tiles near your skylight to do a proper job.
 You'll need to install the appropriate flashing and then reinstall new tiles in that area.
 Most skylights have essential flashing or special flashing kits that have been specifically designed for the structure and the roof's material.